sarahgerweck/scalafx-utils/README.md

 # Sarah’s ScalaFX Utilities #

-This project contains helper functions, utilities and convenience functions for working with JavaFX and ScalaFx in Scala.
+This project contains helper functions, utilities and convenience functions for working with JavaFX and ScalaFX in Scala.

 ScalaFX does a tremendous job at making JavaFX more usable from Scala, but it doesn't go as far as it could in facilitating functional and reactive